framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 * `layouts/section.cfm` - The section-specific layout
 * `layouts/default.cfm` - The site-wide layout

 For a given _action_ (_section.item_) up to three layouts may be found and executed, so the view may be wrapped in a view-specific layout, which may be wrapped in a section-specific layout, which may be wrapped in a site-wide layout.
-To stop the cascade, set `request.layout = false;` in your view-specific (or section-specific) layout.
+To stop the cascade, call `disableLayout()` in your view-specific (or section-specific) layout.
 This allows for full control in authoring section and/or page specific layouts which may be very different from your site-wide layout.
+You may also call `disableLayout()` in a controller to turn off all layouts for a request.

+When FW/1 is asked for `module:section.item`, it looks for layouts in the following places:

+* `subsystems/module/layouts/section/item.cfm` - The view-specific layout
+* `subsystems/module/layouts/section.cfm` - The section-specific layout
+* `subsystems/module/layouts/default.cfm` - The subsystem-wide layout
+* `layouts/default.cfm` - The site-wide layout

+For a given _action_ (_module:section.item_) up to four layouts may be found and executed, so the view may be wrapped in a view-specific layout, which may be wrapped in a section-specific layout, which may be wrapped in a subsystem-wide layout, which may be wrapped in a site-wide layout.

-By default, FW/1 selects views (and layouts) based on the action initiated, _subsystem:section.item_ but that can be overridden in a controller by calling the `setView()` and `setLayout()` methods to specify a new action to use for the view and layout lookup respectively.
+By default, FW/1 selects views (and layouts) based on the action initiated, _module:section.item_ but that can be overridden in a controller by calling the `setView()` and `setLayout()` methods to specify a new action to use for the view and layout lookup respectively.
 This can be useful when several actions need to result in the same view, such as redisplaying a form when errors are present.

 For example, in your `product.list` controller method, you could call `setLayout( 'general.list' )` and FW/1 would look for `layouts/general/list.cfm` and `layouts/general.cfm` instead of layouts related to `product.list`.
 In addition, you can pass `true` as the second argument to `setLayout()` and cascading is automatically disabled (so only the specified layout will be applied).